idleberg/CSS-Colors/README.md

 - `Pantone→Hex:313C` → #0092c7
 - `RAL→RGBa:3001` → rgba(165, 32, 25, 1.0)

-Think of the `→` as a visual seperator only.
+Think of the `→` as a visual separator only.
 When typing a trigger, you should leave it out!

 ## License